FansubID/Aegisub/README.md

-# Aegisub
+# Aegisub-Japan7

-For binaries and general information [see the homepage](http://www.aegisub.org).
+## Installation

-The bug tracker can be found at http://devel.aegisub.org.
+The latest Windows build can be downloaded at https://mugen.karaokes.moe/downloads/aegisub-japan7/Aegisub-Japan7-latest-x64.exe

-Support is available on [the forums](http://forum.aegisub.org) or [on IRC](irc://irc.rizon.net/aegisub).
+A package is available on the AUR for Arch Linux users: [aegisub-japan7](https://aur.archlinux.org/packages/aegisub-japan7/)

+An ebuild is available for Gentoo users at https://git.odrling.xyz/odrling/odrling-overlay/src/branch/master/media-video/aegisub/aegisub-9999.ebuild

+The default style uses the [Amaranth font](https://github.com/googlefonts/amaranth), which is installed by default when installing from the sources above.

-## Building Aegisub
+## Building Aegisub-Japan7

 ### Windows

 Prerequisites:

-1. Visual Studio 2015 (the free Community edition is good enough)
+1. Visual Studio 2017 (the free Community edition is good enough)
 2. The June 2010 DirectX SDK (the final release before DirectSound was dropped)
 3. [Yasm](http://yasm.tortall.net/) installed to somewhere on your path.